SAETASS: Solver for Astroparticle Equation of Transport Analysis in Spherical Symmetry: Unlocking time-dependent spherical cosmic ray transport with SAETASS

+While the current version provides a robust and modular foundation, several developments are planned to expand its feature set in upcoming releases.
+Key future improvements include computational optimizations, such as parallelization, migration to lower-level core routines and adaptive mesh refinements.
+Additionally, we plan to implement high-order time integrators, flexible coupling interfaces for dynamically evolving background profiles and a dedicated utility subpackage for built-in gamma-ray and neutrino emission calculations.

-Ultimately, \texttt{SAETASS} provides the astroparticle physics community with a dedicated, lightweight and rigorous numerical tool for spherical transport.
-By making the solver open-source and highly modular, we aim to facilitate new, fully time-dependent studies of particle acceleration and propagation in some of the most extreme environments in the Universe.
+Ultimately, \texttt{SAETASS} provides the astroparticle physics community with a dedicated, lightweight and rigorous tool, facilitating new studies of particle acceleration and propagation in some of the most extreme environments in the Universe.